How a text editor built on process isolation and preemptive concurrency actually works.

 The BEAM is excellent at concurrency and isolation.
 It is terrible at putting pixels on screen.
 It has no concept of terminal modes, GPU rendering, or native window systems.
 Minga solves this by running frontends as separate OS processes that communicate with the BEAM over a binary protocol.

-Platform-native rendering (GUI-first)
+Platform-native rendering and Semantic UI

-• macOS: Swift + Metal.
+- macOS: Swift + Metal.
 SwiftUI renders chrome (tab bar, file tree, status bar, popups) as native views.
 Metal renders the editor text surface with GPU-accelerated glyph rasterization via CoreText.
 This gives macOS users native scrolling, system fonts, trackpad gestures, and full accessibility support.

-• Linux: GTK4 (planned).
+- Linux: GTK4 (planned).
 GTK4 widgets for chrome, Cairo or OpenGL for the text surface.
 Native Wayland/X11 integration, IME support, system theming.

-Why Zig for the TUI and parser?
+Why keep Zig for the parser?

-• Compiles C natively: tree-sitter grammars (written in C) compile as part of the Zig build with zero FFI overhead
+- Compiles C natively: tree-sitter grammars (written in C) compile as part of the Zig build with zero FFI overhead

-• No hidden allocations: important for the parser's memory-sensitive hot loop
+- No hidden allocations: important for the parser's memory-sensitive hot loop

-• Single binary output: no dynamic linking, no runtime dependencies
+- Single binary output: no dynamic linking, no runtime dependencies

 Why not a NIF?